AICC/CMI-5_Spec_Current/cmi5_coursestructure.md

 <a name="block_meta_data"/>
 ### 7.1.2 Block Meta Data

 The data in this section is used for the block structures with group AU’s.
 A Block consists of one or more AU’s.
-Blocks  can also contain Objectives and other Blocks.
+Blocks can also contain references to objectives and other Blocks.

 <table border="1" cellspacing="0" cellpadding="0">
   <tr>